 Gestational diabetes (GDM)

-It is estimated that 8-24% of pregnancy women may develop GDM (Farrar D et al., 2016).
+It is estimated that 8-24% of pregnant women may develop GDM (Farrar D et al., 2016).
 This risk can vary depending upon family history, previous GDM diagnosis, age, weight preconception and ethnicity.
 The microbiome may contribute to GDM due to the microbial changes outlined in the study by Koren et al., (Koren O et al., 2012).
 L. rhamnosus HN001 has been shown to reduce the risk of GDM, especially in pregnant women more at risk.

 An additional paper was published using the original 380 women and study design from the postnatal depression study.
 The only difference was this research looked at GDM rates.
 As before, the gold standard study included 380 women who were split to receive either L. rhamnosus HN001 or placebo from 14-16 weeks gestation to six months post birth.
 GDM was assessed at 24-30 weeks.
 There was a general trend in the reduction of GDM in the probiotic group (Graph 3).
 However, L. rhamnosus HN001 significantly reduced GDM rates in women over the age of 35 and in women with a history of GDM (Graph 4).